rsvim/rsvim.github.io/docs/manual/configuration.md

 syntax.hello("Rsvim!");
 ```

 Rsvim will resolve the module path by looking up to the `package.json`.
-In this example, the `"syntax"` specifier will map to the `syntax/lib/index.js` file.
+In this example, the `"syntax"` specifier is resolved to the `syntax/lib/index.js` file.

 ### `node_modules` Directory